-We request extending the deadline proposed in the United States Department of Agriculture (USDA) Action Plan to facilitate the consideration of alternative pricing formulas that guarantee dairy farmers are paid according to current market rates.
-Therefore, we urge an extension of the USDA Action Plan until USDA can gather and analyze pricing data and yields for a comprehensive range of dairy products, including mozzarella.
-This will ensure that minimum milk prices reflect actual market values.
-Given the level of consolidation and concentration that exists in the dairy sector, federal order minimum prices are more important than ever before to ensure dairy farmers are paid prices that reflect the profitability of the dairy sector today.
-The federal milk marketing order (FMMO) program is designed to improve dairy farmers' income by stabilizing market conditions and establishing minimum milk prices.
-Adding mozzarella to the Class III price will make the Class III formula more representative of the cheese market.
-FMMOs are designed to stabilize market conditions and assure dairy producers of fair treatment in the marketplace while assuring consumers of a consistent and adequate supply of dairy products.
+We request the extension of the deadline proposed in the United States Department of Agriculture (USDA) Action Plan to facilitate the consideration of alternative pricing formulas that guarantee dairy farmers are paid according to current market rates.
+Therefore, we urge an extension of the USDA Action Plan until USDA can gather and analyze pricing data, and yields for a comprehensive range of dairy products, including mozzarella.
+This will guarantee that minimum milk prices reflect actual market values.